AmaanSayyad/Private-Pay-QIE/README.md

 sequenceDiagram
     participant Workers as Monitoring Workers
     participant Backend as Backend API
-    participant Aptos as Aptos Blockchain
+    participant QIE as QIE Blockchain
     participant Events as Event System
     participant DB as Database